Assay & Application Notes

 Photometer measurements recorded higher OD values

 In this application note, we conducted a study of OD measurements obtained with the Absorbance 96 plate reader compared with two other commercially available instruments: the BioMate 3 photometer and SpectraMax iD3 plate reader.
-BioMate 3 showed relatively higher OD605 values compared to both plate readers, which can be explained due to the difference in the path length and the optical design of the instruments.
+BioMate 3 showed relatively higher OD605 values compared to both plate readers, which can be explained by the difference in the path length.
 However, the OD605 results obtained by Absorbance 96 and SpectraMax iD3 (plate readers) were practically identical, suggesting that Absorbance 96 can effectively measure bacterial growth compared to any other plate reader.
-These observations also suggest that users need to be careful when comparing OD600 readings between different spectrophotometry instruments because the optical design of the instruments impacts the resulting OD600 values.
+Nevertheless, considering the workflow for OD600 measurements, Absorbance 96 offers extra advantages over other commercially available devices in the market.
+Such as, the compact size of Absorbance 96 facilitates easy mobility, allowing for on-site OD600 measurement directly at the workstation (e.g. fermenter) without the need for sample transportation to other locations housing plate readers.

 Materials and experimental outline